If I am approved, how much Social Security Disability back pay will I get?

 Counting Social Security Disability Back-Pay Months

-When you are trying to figure how many months of back pay you will receive, count up the number of full calendar months between when your disability began and when you expect your first check.
+When you are trying to figure how many months of back pay you will receive, count up the number of full calendar months between when your disability began as established by the Social Security Administration and when you expect your first check.
 Then subtract five months.
 You have to subtract five months because Social Security does not pay the first five full calendar months of disability.
 Another thing to keep in mind is that Social Security pays for the prior month, not for the month in which you receive the payment.
 For example, if you expect to receive your back pay in April, it will include benefits only through March.

 Secrets to Counting Back-Pay Months